mrkaleArduinoLib/gbj_vccref/README.md

 <a id="library"></a>
 # gbjVccRef
-The library measures internal reference voltage (1.1V) against AVcc voltage of the internal analog-digital converter and calculates current power supply voltage (5V) utilized as a reference voltage for analog readings.
+The library measures internal reference voltage (1.1V) against AVcc voltage of the internal analog-digital converter and calculates current power supply voltage utilized as a reference voltage for analog readings.
 - As a feature of the microcontroller the library instance object keeps the millivolts difference from the standard internal reference voltage 1.1V (1100 mV), hereinafter referred as "internal reference difference".
-- The internal reference difference is kept as a signe byte data type, so that its value space is **-127 ~ +127 mV, which is +/-11.5%**, and should be sufficient for regular and functional microcontrollers.
+- The internal reference difference is kept as a signed byte data type, so that its value space is **-127 ~ +127 mV, which is +/-11.5%**, and should be sufficient for regular and functional microcontrollers.
-- The the range of internal reference voltage with expected internal reference difference **(1100 +/-127 mV = 973 ~ 1227 bits**) expressed in bits for 10-bit resolution of microcontroller's ADC and nominal power supply 5000 mV related to maximal bit ADC value 1023 leads to **reference factor range 199 ~ 251**
+- The range of internal reference voltage with expected internal reference difference (**1100 +/-127 mV = 973 ~ 1227**) expressed in bits for 10-bit resolution of microcontroller's ADC and nominal power supply
-		Internal reference voltage / Nominal power supply * 1023
+  - **5000 mV is 199 ~ 251 bits, nominaly 225 bits**
-for which unsigned byte is sufficient.
+  - **3300 mV is 302 ~ 381 bits, nominaly 341 bits**
-- The internal reference volatage 1100mV at nominal power supply 5000mV corresponds to **225 bits**.
+    	Internal reference voltage / Nominal power supply * 1024
-- The question is: *if maximal ADC value 1023 corresponds to nominal power supply 5000mV, what ADC value corresponds to internal reference voltage 1100 mV?*
+- Library is inspired by the *Roberto Lo Giacco's library VoltageReference*, but totally rewritten.

 <a id="dependency"></a>